Medium/shepherd/README.md

 graph.add('name-toUpper', function (name) { return name.toUpperCase() }, ['name'])

 graph.add('name-fromObject', {_literal: 'Jeremy'})

+graph.add('name-fromObjectUpper', graph.subgraph)
+  .builds('name-fromObject')
     // the parent's name is 'name-fromObject' so the input into 'name-toUpper' is inferred to be 'name' .modifiers('name-toUpper', 'name-someOtherModifier')
 ```

 You can explicitly pass in the name of the argument for the modifier by creating an object with a key of the modifer node name and a value of the argument name (think "into modifier *as* argument"):